scmanjarrez/autoauditor/README.md

 **Fix:** Check connection to peers.
 If using fabric\_net, check that **autoauditor_dns** container is running.

+# Acknowledgements
+**This work has been supported by National R&D Project TEC2017-84197-C4-1-R and by the Comunidad de Madrid project CYNAMON P2018/TCS-4566 and co-financed by European Structural Funds (ESF and FEDER)**

 # License
     autoauditor  Copyright (C) 2022 Sergio Chica Manjarrez @ pervasive.it.uc3m.es.